robertopauletto/py-subtitles-downloader/README.md

 - Copy or rename `config.ini.example` to `config.ini`, edit the `paths` section
 - Launch the program: `python gui.py`

-You can change the look and feed of the GUI by editing the `looknfeel` key in `config.ini`.
+You can change the look and feel of the GUI by editing the `looknfeel` key in `config.ini`.
 Available themes are:

 - SystemDefault